-Arriving at the country of Oman by boat, whether to the ports of Khasab, Salalah or Muscat you can not help but notice, that there are many mountains in this desert country.
+Arriving in the country of Oman by boat, whether to the ports of Khasab, Salalah or Muscat you can not help but notice, that there are many mountains in this desert country.
 And when there are mountains, of course, there are also hikes to explore.
 In this case, I want to talk about one, originating in the port of Muscat.
 From the physical point of view, it is a rather easy hike, but despite this fact, the whole trail is still situated on my personal top ten list.
 And as someone always on the lookout for a challenge, this is a rather significant accomplishment.

 Four Reasons to do this Tour

 You will have a great view of the port of Muscat.

 You will discover the unique desert mountain range surrounding Muscat.

 You will walk through a partially dried-up river bed, giving unique insights into local wildlife and biodiversity.

 You will have a manageable hike, that is also suited to a broad audience, including children.
 Your fitness level does not be that high to manage this tour.
 However, you should not be afraid of heights and be sure-footed.